kavat/anubi/README.md

 ![Anubu init](images/anubi_init.png)

 In case of error during rules loading process, only the line with error will be discarded, not the entire file.

+## Run one-shot agent

+If no --start or --start-full arguments are set, agent can ben run with the others options and finishes its lifecicle at the end of the execution

 ## conf_anubi.py
 File conf_anubi.py contains personal settings usable by user to customize Anubi, as below: